kubevirt/community/design-proposals/vm-pool.md

 ## Goals

 * VM pool abstraction capable of managing replication of stateful VMs at scale
-* Automated rollout of spec changes across and other updates across a pool of stateful VMs
+* Automated rollout of spec changes and other updates across a pool of stateful VMs
-* Automated and manual scale-out and scale-in VMs associated with a pool
+* Automated and manual scale-out and scale-in of VMs associated with a pool
 * Autohealing (delete and replace) of VMs in a pool not passing health checks
 * Ability to specify unique secrets and configMap data per VM within a VMPool
 * Ability to detach VMs from VMPool for debug and analysis